 - Objectives of the trust

-For registering a trust you need minimum two trustees (i.e. one settler and another person).
+For registering a trust you need a minimum of two trustees (i.e. one settler and another person).
 You can decide the maximum number of trustees and this number must be mentioned in the trust deed.
-All the trustees together are called Board of Trustees.
+All the trustees together are called the Board of Trustees.
 This board collectively governs the trust.

-Unlike societies, in case of trusts all or some of the trustees can be related persons (i.e. they may belong to the same family)
+Unlike societies, in the case of trusts, all or some of the trustees can be related persons (i.e. they may belong to the same family)

 Trustees are usually life-long members or their tenure is specified in the deed.
-Electoral process is not involved in the appointment of trustees.
+The electoral process is not involved in the appointment of trustees.

 Trustees cannot draw any remuneration from the trust fund.
 However, they may take reasonable compensation for the professional services they provide to the Trust.

-Profits earned by the Trust (e.g. interest gained from bank) cannot be distributed among the trustees.
+Profits earned by the Trust (e.g. interest gained from the bank) cannot be distributed among the trustees.

 Trust Deed can be amended through a Supplementary Trust Deed.

-Most important part of the Trust Deed that you should pay special attention to is objectives of the trust.
+The most important part of the Trust Deed that you should pay special attention to is the objectives of the trust.
 You should be as thorough as possible in writing down trust objectives so that you can function smoothly without any problems.

-The Professional you appoint will provide you detailing of filing process with Registrar office and timeline.
+The Professional you appoint will provide you detailing of the filing process with the Registrar’s office and timeline.

-Donations to the public charitable trusts are also exempted from tax (i.e. the donor will not have to pay tax on the amount he donates to the trust subject to Tax Exemption Letter and provisions of Income Tax Act).
-For this, you need to acquire 80G certificate from Income Tax Department.
+Donations to public charitable trusts are also exempted from tax (i.e. the donor will not have to pay tax on the amount he donates to the trust subject to the Tax Exemption Letter and provisions of the Income Tax Act).
+For this, you need to acquire an 80G certificate from the Income Tax Department.